On Jun, 16 2022

-Firstly, the ranking gives you an idea of how active the user has been on the site.
+First, the ranking gives you an idea of how active the user has been.

 Reputation is awarded for upvoted questions and answers (or lost by downvoted ones), serving as a metric of how trusted a member is by the Stack Overflow community.
 As a user gains a reputation, they are awarded privileges such as access to moderator tools and site analytics.

-Users are also encouraged to use the site by being awarded badges for being helpful (or for meeting sometimes obscure combinations of various criteria).
+Users are also encouraged to use the Stack Overflow by being awarded badges for being helpful (or for meeting sometimes obscure combinations of various criteria).

 Top tags reveal what a user most frequently discusses on the site.
 To the right of each tag is a score (number of upvotes minus number of downvotes in the user’s tagged answers), total number of tagged posts, and the percentage of the users’ posts that relate to the tag.